 For recurring and non-recurring fair value measurements, external valuers may be used when internal expertise is either not available or when the valuation is deemed to be significant.
 External valuers are selected based on market knowledge and reputation.
 Where there is a significant change in fair value of an asset or liability from one period to another, an analysis is undertaken, which includes a verification of the major inputs applied in the latest valuation and a comparison, where applicable, with external sources of data.

-Note 24.
+Note 27.
 Commitments

 Consolidated

+2020 2019

-2019 \$'000 2018 \$'000
+\$'000 \$'000

-Capital commitments Committed at the reporting date but not recognised as liabilities, payable: Property, plant and equipment - 4,451

-Lease commitments - operating Committed at the reporting date but not recognised as liabilities, payable:
+Lease commitments - operating

+Committed at the reporting date but not recognised as liabilities, payable:

-Within one year 4,901 4,682
+Within one year 61 4,901

-One to five years 8,396 10,633
+One to five years 8,396

-13,297 15,315
+61 13,297